pnsaevik/effluent/docs/source/_templates/autoapi/index.rst

 Since ``effluent`` is intended for research applications, users are encouraged to fork the code and implement modifications to suit their needs (still :ref:`citing <citation>` the original source, of course).
-For this reason, a short API reference is provided for users who want to familiarize themselves with the source code.
+A basic API reference is provided for users who want to familiarize themselves with the source code.

 Unlike the :doc:`configuration file <../config>`, the structure of the source